 DHW Nuremberg enhanced their manufacturing capacity by adding a fermenter which had to be placed outside the production building.
 Vogelbusch engineered the expansion and supplied the key equipment (EB4 aerator system including drive, mash pumps and heat exchangers).
 The fermenter is designed for 25,000 kg of baker's yeast per day made...

 To raise the production capacity of Oriental Yeast in Osaka, Komatsugawa Chemical Engineering Co. assigned Vogelbusch with the engineering for an additional yeast fermenter and the supply of key equipment (aeration).
 The unit is designed for the production of 20,000 kg per day of baker's yeast made from cane molasses.
 Start-up...

 No. Yeast is manufactured in a fairly complex processing facility consisting of a range of process units.

-No. Only molasses from a sugar factory can be used as it contains not only sugar but also specific nutrients required for yeast propagation.
+No. Only molasses from a sugar FACTORY can be used as it contains not only sugar but also specific substances which are required as nutrient for yeast propagation.

-Molasses from a sugar refinery (conversion of raw sugar into white sugar) can not be used.
+Molasses from a sugar REFINERY (= for conversion of raw sugar into white sugar) can not be used.

 It would be technically possible but is uneconomic in operation.